XK9274/ncspotcli-compile-miyoo/README.md

 - It's the same story if you turn the screen off, the audio will stop.
 - Sometimes audio gets buggy, tap the power button twice to repair
 - Sometimes just changes song all on its own
+- You'll potentially get a stutter about 10 seconds in, this is something to do with ncspot downloading song data (a p will appear at the end of the rows)

 ### terminal
 - ~May try a completely different terminal~ Use eggs new terminal